Loops, Blocks & Strings

 All you need to do right now is write enough code to make the test fail with no errors.

-If you let the error messages drive the development you'll end up with a file named banner.rb
+If you let the error messages drive the development you'll end up with a file named string_decorator.rb

 with this content: